 Segment contracts into sections

 The segmentation model breaks up a document into sections by looking for various signals for the start and end of a section.
 The model assigns a weight for each of these signals, decides on the coordinates of each section, then generates a new document for every section it finds.
-Each new document is then auto grouped with the master agreement itself and other sections found in the master agreement using a family identifier field called Document Parts.
+Each new document is then auto grouped with the root agreement itself and other sections found in the root agreement using a family identifier field called Document Parts.

 How segmentation works